Uoerim/tivac_bitbanding_solver/README.md

 ### Key Features

-- 🎯 **GPIO Data Masking Calculator** - Calculate masked values for GPIO port addresses
+- 🎯 **GPIO Data Masking Calculator** - Calculate masked values for GPIO Port F addresses
 - 📊 **Interactive Memory Table** - Click any cell to edit and see all values update automatically
 - 📝 **Step-by-Step Explanations** - Detailed breakdown of each calculation
+- ⚙️ **Register Configuration** - Set DIR, DEN, PUR values with hex input
 - 🔧 **Configurable Table Size** - Adjust rows from 1 to 15
-- 🔘 **Port Selection** - Switch between GPIO Ports A-F
 - 🎨 **Modern UI** - Professional dark theme with glassmorphism effects

 ---